evkx/evkx.github.io/content/models/mg/mg4/MG4_Electric_Long_Range/_index.md

 ### First row seats

-Only one front seat type is available in the MG MG4 Electric Luxury.
+Only one front seat type is available in the MG MG4 Electric Long Range.

 The following functionalities are available on the **standard** seat.